petergardfjall/dotfiles/cheat/sheets/pass.cheat.md

     pass init <gpg-id or email>

+Note that you need to trust the key:

+    $ gpg --edit-key <gpg-id or email>
+    ...
+    gpg> trust
+    ...
+    Please decide how far you trust this user to correctly verify other users' keys (by looking at passports, checking fingerprints from different sources, etc.)

+      1 = I don't know or won't say
+      2 = I do NOT trust
+      3 = I trust marginally
+      4 = I trust fully
+      5 = I trust ultimately
+      m = back to the main menu

+    Your decision?
+5
+    Do you really want to set this key to ultimate trust? (y/N) y ...
+    gpg> save

 Environment variables can be used to alter where `pass` looks to do store and `git` operations via: